wp-plugins/bepro-listings-business-directory/readme.txt

 [youtube http://www.youtube.com/watch?v=D5YpZX0go88&hd=1]

-= BePro Listings =

-BePro Listings is a great foundation with features like, **google maps**, **ajax search filter**, Categories, **front end uploads** and so much more.
-Read more about whats possible on our wordpress.org page or via the documentations link bove.

-The base plugin "BePro Listings" can seem simple to the novice, with its single shortcode [bl_all_in_one].
-However, this **Business Directory** addon demonstrates our customization capabilities under the surface.
-When combined, they create the ultimate Business Directory with all of the directory features you could ever need

 = How to Use =

+Install BePro Listings then install this.
+Its that simple

-This specific addon "Business Directory" provides several listing templates that are popular for those trying to setup a directory website.
-First, you should install BePro Listings and add a few listings to it, business or staff, or whatever you are listing.
-Once BePro Listings is setup, you can use any of the following shortcodes to reveal a particular layout.
-LISTING SHORTCODE EXAMPLES
+This specific addon "Business Directory" will introduce several new listing templates that are popular for those trying to setup a directory website.
+First, you should add a few listings to the plugin, business, staff, or whatever you are listing.
+Then you can use any of the following shortcodes to reveal a particular layout:

 	1. [display_listings type="bl1" order_by=1 limit=150]
 	2. [display_listings type="blb" order_by=3 limit=150]